Learn How We Can Help You Today

 Custody & Parenting Time

 Child custody is generally broken down between “legal custody” and “physical custody”.
 Legal custody is the decision making authority as to the important issues affecting the welfare of the child, including health care, education and religion.
 It also includes the right to access information such as medical and school records.
 Legal custody is generally awarded jointly, but under some circumstances is granted to only one parent.
 When joint legal custody is awarded, parents must consult each other and make shared decisions.
 It is not surprising to know that some parents, though granted joint legal custody, do not agree.
 Disputes over important issues that cannot be decided by parents are then decided by the court after a trial or evidentiary hearing.
-The Troy offices of The Ferrick Law Firm are seasoned custody litigators who know how to successfully navigate through this most serious aspect of family law litigation.
+The Bingham Farms offices of The Ferrick Law Firm are seasoned custody litigators who know how to successfully navigate through this most serious aspect of family law litigation.

 Physical custody is granted to the parent with whom a child primarily resides.
 There is, however, a trend away from using the term “physical custody” altogether.
 More and more, parents simply share “joint custody”, avoiding the allocation of “physical custody” to either parent, regardless of how they divide-up the time with their children.

 Parenting time (formerly referred to as “visitation”) is the schedule of the child’s time apportioned between the parents.
 Traditionally, a parent who is not the primary caretaker of a child, would have alternating weekend visits.
 Today, parenting time arrangements are often expanded from two day weekends to three, often with mid-week overnights.
 When parties share more equal parenting time, they share “joint physical custody”.
 Joint physical custody does not have to be an even split of time, but is generally seen to be more comparable than a standard alternating weekend schedule.